mastodon/documentation/Running-Mastodon/PgBouncer-guide.md

     psql -p 5432 -U mastodon mastodon_production -w

-Then:
+Then (obviously, use a different password than the word "password"):

-    ALTER USER "mastodon" WITH PASSWORD 'password';
+    ALTER USER mastodon WITH PASSWORD 'password';

 Then `\q` to quit.